Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

 We now present an informal discussion of the main ideas and tools in our approach, with a focus on the novelties and making several connections with the previous literature.
 In Section~\ref{section:vector_geometric} we give a more detailed and quantitative, but still heuristic, account of our proof, before proceeding in the rest of the paper to the full proofs.

 Roughly speaking, the basic mechanism for the proof of our three theorems is the same and relies on the construction of a solution which gets mixed (that is, weakly converges to its spatial average) when the time approaches the singular time $t=1$.
-This is reminiscent of Depauw's example~\cite{Depauw}, in which mixing is generated by alternating discontinuous dyadic shear flows which rearrange the solution into finer and finer dyadic chessboards, and of the more regular self-similar examples in~\cite{ACM-JAMS,YZ}.
+This is reminiscent of Depauw's example~\cite{Depauw} (see also~\cite{aize} for an earlier related construction), in which mixing is generated by alternating discontinuous dyadic shear flows which rearrange the solution into finer and finer dyadic chessboards, and of the more regular self-similar examples in~\cite{ACM-JAMS,YZ}.
 However, in order to achieve our goals (regularity of velocity field and passive scalar, anomalous dissipation, convergence to multiple limit points), we need several major twists in the construction.

 The first main novelty is replacing the dyadic decay $2^{-q}$ by a decay along a well-chosen, superexponential sequence~$a_q \downarrow 0$ at times $1 - T_q \uparrow 1$; correspondingly, the velocity field is localized at frequency $a_{q+1}^{-1}$ in the time interval $[1-T_q, 1-T_{q+1}]$.
 In all the three proofs, we interpret the convolution or the presence of diffusion (represented by the Brownian motion in the stochastic differential equation) as a ``filter on high frequencies'' acting at a well-chosen intermediate scale between the well-separated scales $a_{q+1} \ll a_q$ and leaving low frequencies essentially unchanged.